MacsiDigital/laravel-xero/README.md

 Everything has been setup to be similar to Laravel syntax.

 We also use a little bit of magic to work with Xero's model names.
 In Xero there are a few different modules (Accounting, Payroll AU etc.), at the minute we only support a small part of the accounting area, but we have set naming so that additional modules can be added in future.

+If the response is anything other than a '200' then we will throw an exception, so use try catch blocks.

 So to use the conacts in the Accounting module we would use the following syntax.